Zekiah-A/Subliminal/TECHNICAL_SPECIFICATIONS.md

    pain, makes it much harder to skim read logic without having to read infinitely long lines, and isn't worth the negligible "space" saving.

+**Additional:**
+ - During development, the best way to modify change the DB schema without having to create tons of new migrations is to utilise `ef migrations remove` along with `ef migrations add [migration name]` to quickly change and prototype new schemas.

 ### EFCore database setup:
 The following steps need to be taken to prepare the site database for use:
  - dotnet tool install --global dotnet-ef